carpentries-incubator/lesson-parallel-python/_episodes/02-benchmarking.md

 {: .source}

 This does not tell you anything about memory consumption or efficiency though.
+The act of systematically testing performance under different conditions is called **benchmarking**.
+Analysing what parts of a program contribute to the total performance, and identifying possible bottlenecks is **profiling**.

 # Memory profiling
 We will use the [`memory_profiler` package](https://github.com/pythonprofilers/memory_profiler) to track memory usage.